 Every tax-paying income earner is entitled to what is called a standard deduction.
 The standard deduction is a flat dollar amount by which you can reduce your taxable income, thus reducing your tax liability.

 The standard deduction varies depending on your filing status.
 On top of that, the amount generally rises every year based on inflation.
-For 2011, the standard deduction is as follows:
+For 2016 (what you should be filing right now), the standard deduction is as follows:

-In addition, there is an additional standard deduction for blind people and senior citizens of $1,150 for married individuals or $1,450 for singles and heads of household.
+In addition, there is an additional standard deduction for blind people and senior citizens of $1,250 for married individuals or $1,550 for singles and heads of household (amounts are the same for both tax year 2016 and 2017).

 To Itemize or Not To Itemize, That is the Question